gytdau/website/_lists/books.md

 - The Sovereign Individual: Mastering the Transition to the Information Age
 - The Lessons of History
-- Algorithms to Live By: The Computer Science of Human Decisions
+- Algorithms to Live By
-- Presence: Bringing Your Boldest Self to Your Biggest Challenges
 - The Art of Risk: The New Science of Courage, Caution, and Chance
 - Tempo: timing, tactics and strategy in narrative-driven decision-making